Milano-S/Blazor_App/README.md

 # Blazor_App
- 🔥A blazor app with full CRUD capbility
+ 🔥A Blazor web app with full CRUD capbility